 - 1 teaspoon salt

 - 3 spring onions, green and white part sliced

-- Use a saucepan for which you have a lid – I use a 2-litre stainless steel pot (2 quarts) – and bring two cups of water to a boil over high heat.
-Once the water is boiling, stir through 1/2 teaspoon of salt and a cup of raw quinoa.
+- Bring 2 cups of water to a boil in a saucepan over high heat.
+Once the water is boiling, stir through ½ teaspoon of salt and 1 cup of raw quinoa.
 Cover the pot and turn down the heat to achieve a light simmer.
-Cook, with the lid on, until the liquid is absorbed (15 to 20 minutes).
+Cook, with the lid on, until the liquid is absorbed – about 15 minutes.
 Remove the pot from the heat and allow the quinoa to sit, covered, for another 10 minutes.
 Gently fluff the cooked quinoa with a fork and set aside until needed.
 (Or cook the quinoa according to packet instructions.)

-- Place the sliced red onion slivers in a bowl filled with water.
+- While the quinoa cooks, place the sliced red onion slivers in a bowl filled with water.
 Leave them to soak while you continue with the instructions.

 - Roughly chop the kale and basil leaves, and add them to the bowl of a food processor.
-Add the almonds, lemon juice and zest, salt and pepper, and blitz until you have a rough paste.
+Add the almonds, lemon juice, zest, salt and pepper, and blitz until you have a rough paste.
 If you don’t have a food processor, see the notes for instructions on massaging the kale.
-Stir through the 1/4 cup of olive oil and chopped spring onions.
+Stir through the ¼ cup of olive oil and chopped spring onions.

-- Place the kale pesto quinoa in a large serving bowl (or individual small bowls).
+- Place the kale quinoa mix in a large serving bowl (or individual small bowls).
 Drain the onions and add them to the kale quinoa salad.
 Top with chickpeas, chopped parsley and sliced avocado, arranged in sections if you wish.
-Drizzle with the preserved lemon dressing.
-Mix everything together now or with everyone seated at the table.
+Drizzle with the preserved lemon dressing – if using.

 - The basic kale quinoa salad keeps well in the fridge for 3 days.
 If you add the optional salad toppings, remove the avocado before storing – it will turn brown in the fridge.